pitchmuc/aepp/docs/getting-started.md

 )
 ```

-If you instead want to use OAuth-based authentication, simply use different parameters when calling `configure`:
+If you instead want to use OAuth-V2-based authentication, simply use different parameters when calling `configure`:

 ```python
 import aepp